mikevdg/turtle-shell/README.md

     ghci> :r

+If you get a runtime error in Haskell, the error you get in the repl does not tell you where the error occurred.
+To get a stack trace (which doesn't even have line numbers...), try compiling and running the program instead:

+    $ cabal run

 # Adding more Haskell packages

 Search <https://search.nixos.org/packages> for the package you want.
 Haskell packages have the "haskellPackages" prefix.
 Then: